 Since USC does not have an Early Action or Early Decision application program, most first-year USC applicants will hear back about their admissions decisions at the same time, in early April.
 (As we mentioned, some students may be contacted earlier if they’re selected for certain merit scholarship programs.)

 If you’re accepted to USC at this time, you have to make up your mind as to whether to attend by May 1st.
-If you decide to enroll in the fall, you’ll notify USC through their online system and submit your nonrefundable $300 enrollment deposit by this date.
-You’ll also need to take care of applying for housing and signing up for an orientation program, which you can get more information about here.
+If you decide to enroll in the fall, you must notify USC through their online system and submit your non-refundable $300 enrollment deposit by this date.
+You’ll also need to take care of applying for housing and signing up for an orientation program, about which you can get more information.

 You may be rejected by USC, in which case you’ll need to move on to other college plans, but may be able to reapply as a transfer student in the future.
 However, there’s a third option at USC, and unlike at many other schools, it’s not a waitlist.